The Gen X Files

 Also, nearly 2/3 of these cohorts under age 18 are Millennials, which gives you nearly 100 million total Millennials–so that fits.
 The remaining 25-30 million are Homelanders.

-2 Comments to “Latest Numbers for Generation X”
+7 thoughts on “Latest Numbers for Generation X”

-@Stinson – Millennials will be bigger than us, but our generation is bigger than the Boomers, just more spread out (and less culturally influential).
+1. @Stinson – Millennials will be bigger than us, but our generation is bigger than the Boomers, just more spread out (and less culturally influential).
 Immigration, the number of years of our generation (20) and population increases probably all contribute to this effect.
 I wonder if Millennials will be the first American generation to be smaller than the one before it.
 Also note that these are current numbers, so age is also a factor.

 Leave a Reply